haberdashPI/vscode-master-key/notes.md

 - have a debug mode that shows which command got executed from the given keybinding (with an option to show or not show prefixes)

+- binding validation checks that there aren't non-modifier bindings that capture input outside of the text editor

 quick win: store clipboard to a register let modes change the cursor